 Step 2: Obtain a Teaching Credential or Education Administrator License

 A teaching credential or education administrator license is a requirement for those who plan on working in the public school system.
 The State Board of Education or equivalent state licensure committee determines teaching credential requirements, which may include a bachelor's degree, basic skills test, completion of a training program and supervised practice teaching experience.
 For candidates whose bachelor's degrees are not in education, there are alternative licensing programs that circumvent the need for certain education courses.
 Education administrator licensing is regulated by the state.
 Most states require candidates to have completed some amount of graduate training and some may also require you to pass an exam.

 The curriculum designer position is not an entry-level one and may require 2-5 years of relevant experience.
 This experience may come from teaching, designing training materials and/or developing curricula.
 Many prospective curriculum designers begin as a teacher in an area of particular interest and gain work experience that way.

-Certain employers, particularly public school systems, may expect curriculum designers to also possess a master's degree in an education-related field.
+In addition, certain employers, particularly public school systems, may expect curriculum designers to possess a master's degree in an education-related field.
 Master's degree programs in instructional design or technology typically expound upon ground covered in undergraduate studies, but they also cover additional topics such as distance learning, evaluation techniques and instructional material development.